 Unfortunately, I was not on a high enough dose of Premarin during my teenage years, due to a conservative pediatric endocrinologist who wanted to avoid the side effects of Premarin by keeping me on a low dose.
 Then, I was on a high dose of Cortef at age 22 - prescribed by a doctor who incorrectly converted the dose from Prednisone to Cortef.

 I suffered from osteoporosis at age 26.
 I believe this occurred because of the high Cortef and low Premarin, and ongoing Syntrhoid use, and lack of Humatrope for four years.

-Then I was on Fosomax from age 26 to 32.
+Then I was on Fosamax from age 26 to 32.
 At age 30

-I recovered from osteoporosis at age 30, but stayed on Fosomax because I did not want the osteoporosis to come back.
-A new endocrinologist said it was no longer safe for me to continue the Fosomax, so I stopped at age 32.
+I recovered from osteoporosis at age 30, but stayed on Fosamax because I did not want the osteoporosis to come back.
+A new endocrinologist said it was no longer safe for me to continue the Fosamax, so I stopped at age 32.